 - Accommodation at Sani Asterias in a one bedroom suite £1280

 - Extras which included our drinks, lunches, pedalo hire, room service – £402

 - Total cost £2212

 As you can see they are roughly the same cost.
 We did go to Sani for 2 less nights, though we did have an extra child holidaying with us.
 Obviously the best way to compare costs is to contact Ikos and Sani direct, or use a travel agent if you wish.

 So going back to my original question of which luxury resort is better, I honestly can’t give you an answer as I love them both equally.
 This year we were due to holiday at both Ikos and Sani again, but unfortunately our stay at Ikos Andalusia has been cancelled.
 I’m keeping everything crossed we get to Sani later on in the year.

 I hope this post has been useful, and if you have any further questions I’ve not covered in the post, please email me.
 I also run the Ikos Olivia group on Facebook which you are more than welcome to join.

-All my individual reviews of our stays at Ikos and Sani can be found on my Travel to Greece page.
+Looking for individual reviews of our stays at Ikos and Sani – you can find them all here.